ISO 13485 Certification for Medical Devices

 • Expected by major OEM customers

-Even where not legally mandatory, it is often commercially required.
+Even where not explicitly mandatory, it is frequently a commercial requirement.

 Building a Scalable Medical Device QMS